 A binding table is the system’s source of truth — a list of rules consulted at runtime, separate from any code that produces or consumes them.
 Change a row, and the same gameplay code responds to a different key.
 Add multiple rows targeting the same action, and many-to-one mapping comes for free: the action fires whenever any of its bindings is satisfied.

-Recognition is the third concern — and unlike action and binding, it doesn’t sit in one tidy place.
+Recognition is the third concern, and it doesn’t sit in one tidy place.
 It’s the process that turns raw hardware input into a clean action: deciding what counts as a trigger.
-The simplest form of recognition is the binding-table lookup itself — Space goes down, the table says Space → Jump, the Jump action fires.
-That’s recognition at its most basic: match the event, emit the action.
-But the same machinery extends naturally outward.
+The simplest form is the binding-table lookup itself — Space goes down, the table says Space → Jump, the Jump action fires.
+But the same machinery extends outward.
 Should the action only fire after the key is held for half a second?
-Only when Shift is down at the same time?
 Only on a double-tap within 200ms?
-Only after an analog stick clears its deadzone?
 Only on a specific sequence of inputs?
-Each of those is a richer recognition rule on top of the same lookup, and each has to live somewhere in the input system.
+Each is a richer recognition rule on top of the same lookup, and each has to live somewhere in the input system.
 Where exactly is an architectural choice.
-Some systems attach recognizers to individual bindings as decorators; others run a dedicated processing layer between hardware and bindings; some games build their own state machines on top of the input system for genuinely complex input logic.
-What matters is that all of it happens before the action fires, so gameplay code only ever sees the final clean intent.
+3 What matters is that all of it happens before the action fires, so gameplay code only ever sees the final clean intent.

-A concrete walkthrough makes the flow easier to feel.
+Here’s a concrete walkthrough.
 Suppose the binding table includes:

 The player taps Space briefly.
 A binding matches; the Jump action is emitted.
 The Movement Controller, subscribed to Jump, runs its handler.
 It knows nothing about Space, nothing about timing — only that the player wanted to jump.

-The player tries again, this time holding Space for a full second.
-The hold rule, interpreting the event stream somewhere inside the input system, eventually fires.
-The ChargedJump action is emitted; whichever subscriber handles charged jumps responds.
-Where the hold rule physically lives in the input system isn’t visible to gameplay code, and doesn’t need to be — by the time the action reaches the subscriber, the work is already done.
+The player holds Space for a full second instead.
+The hold rule eventually fires; the ChargedJump action is emitted; whichever subscriber handles charged jumps responds.
+Where the hold rule physically lives in the input system isn’t visible to gameplay code.

 The player picks up a gamepad and presses South.
 A different binding row matches; the same Jump action fires.
 Many-to-one mapping comes for free.

 The player rebinds Jump to Enter.
-One row in the table changes; nothing else does.
-Every subscriber to Jump keeps working without modification.
-The Combat Controller, listening for Attack, never even notices something changed.
+One row changes; every subscriber to Jump keeps working without modification.

-That’s the system at this stage.
 The flow is strictly one-directional: hardware → input system → actions → consumers.
-Nothing travels backward.
 The input system doesn’t know what the actions do; the gameplay code doesn’t know how they got triggered.
-Each side has its own private vocabulary; the action is where they meet.
+The action is where they meet.

-There’s still one piece missing — and it’s the most interesting one.
+There’s still one piece missing.
 So far the binding table is fixed: the same set of bindings is always active.
 But what an input means in a real game depends on what the player is doing.
 When a menu opens, pressing Space shouldn’t make the character jump in the world behind it — even though Space → Jump is still sitting in the table.
 Our current architecture has no way to tell the input system to stop honoring that binding while the menu is open.
 Capturing that distinction is going to require something we’ve been carefully avoiding: a small backward channel from the gameplay side to the input side.
-That’s where the next section turns.

 The dangerous addition

-There’s a reason we’ve been avoiding context until now.
-It’s the one piece that doesn’t fit cleanly into the architecture we’ve been building.
+We’ve been avoiding context because it doesn’t fit cleanly into the architecture we’ve been building.

 A note on the term first.
 In input-system parlance, context means which set of bindings is currently active.
 Most games need more than one.
-Space → Jump makes sense in the world; it doesn’t make sense in the pause menu.
-Escape → Close makes sense in a menu; it doesn’t make sense while running.
-Different contexts, different active bindings — and the game switches between them as the player moves through different modes.
+Space → Jump makes sense in the world but not in the pause menu.
+Escape → Close makes sense in a menu but not while running.
+The game switches between contexts as the player moves through different modes.

 Up to this point, the input system has been strictly upstream.
 Hardware events come in, actions go out, and nothing flows the other way.
 That one-directional flow is what made everything else clean: the input system can be developed, tested, and reasoned about without knowing anything about gameplay.